The Surrogacy Process for Parents – Family Makers SurrogacyAshlee Hammonds2022-12-23T00:31:14+00:00

 A Step by Step Guide – What to Expect

-Whether just beginning to research, to being a step away from starting your journey, a 1-2 hour free consult with our agency owner will address all of your questions about surrogacy!
+Whether just beginning to research to being a step away from starting your journey, a 1-2 hour free consultation with our agency owner will address all of your questions about gestational surrogacy!

-Whether you were referred by your fertility specialist, a friend, or found us on the internet, the first step is to reach out by phone or email.
-You will receive a prompt reply by our Agency Owner, who will offer to schedule a video call that is convenient for you.
-This allows you to “meet” us face to face from the comfort of your home or office.
+If you were referred by your fertility specialist, a friend, or found us on the internet, the first step is to reach out by phone or email.
+You will receive a prompt reply from our Agency Owner, Ashlee Hammonds, who will schedule a video call that is convenient for you.
+This video call allows you to “meet” us face to face from the comfort of your home or office.

 Our in-depth discussion with you will include the following topics, in addition to others depending on several factors and personalized to your specific situation:

-– Review of your personal history and need for a gestational surrogate
+– Review of your personal history and need for a gestational carrier

-– Fertility clinic and/or egg donation agency considerations and referrals
+– Fertility clinic or egg donation agency considerations and referrals

 – Budget: the expected and unexpected costs related to surrogacy

-– State laws specific to surrogacy and how you are protected
+– State surrogacy laws and how you are protected

 – Health insurance in the U.S., and its impact on your journey